RED LIGHT CAMERAS

 NEJA-03 Jan12

-Bar graphs are available for more than forty other cities - see the list in the expanded version of Defect # 9.
+Bar graphs are available for more than fifty other cities - see the list in the expanded version of Defect # 9.

 Newark Docs Set # 3